-2.4.1 Bifurcation points

-We first assume that, for a some initial range of the load parameter λ , there is only one solution (branch) u_0 , the so-called principal branch, such that $f(u_0, \lambda) = 0$ in Eq.
+2.4.1 Bifurcation Points.
+We first assume that there is only one solution (branch) u_0 , the so-called principal branch, as the load parameter λ increases at the beginning, such that $f(u_0, \lambda) = 0$ in Eq.
 (10).
 In Fig. 9, the principal branch u_0 bifurcates to a bifurcated branch $u_0 + v$ when the bifurcation parameter λ increases to λ_b that corresponds to the state u_b .
 The pair (u_b, λ_b) is called a bifurcation point.
-For example, in the example of the column buckling, the unbuckled state would be called the principal branch, while the buckled state is the bifurcated branch.
+For example, the unbuckled state of Euler's column is usually called the principal branch, while the buckled state is the bifurcated branch.